-On November 19, 2008, Decade Resources Ltd. ("Decade"), a public company, with directors in common with the Company acquired a 60% interest in Red Cliff claims by incurring \$1,250,000 in exploration expenditures on the Red Cliff Claims.
+On November 19, 2008, Decade Resources Ltd. ("Decade"), a public company, with a former director in common with the Company acquired a 60% interest in Red Cliff claims by incurring \$1,250,000 in exploration expenditures on the Red Cliff Claims.
 Decade became the operator of the property.